BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 `contents`=","

 `line`=42
-`TODO: Take a screenshot of the code you wrote to test this and the resulted print (s2)`
+`TODO: Take a screenshot of the code you wrote to test this and the resulted print (name your file "s2" for screenshot 2 so it is easier for the TAs to grade)

 6. Notice how the output has a number in place of the COMMA enum-type.
 We need to fix this.
 Add the following function to Token.h.
 You will need to call this function in `Token::toString()`
 ```c++